-When it comes to materials for the office interior design, you can never go wrong with wooden furniture.
+When it comes to materials for office interior design, you can never go wrong with wooden furniture.
 There is an unspoken belief that owning wooden furniture is an indicative sign of wisdom and professionalism.
 Key values that any company aims to foster.
 But let’s face it.
 Wooden furniture has become something of a luxury and with that comes a hefty price tag and an even heftier maintenance routine, which often takes time.
-Time that is usually spent in working on various papers and tasks.
+The time that is usually spent working on various papers and tasks.

 As such, you will need materials that are somewhat similar in look and feel, which provides you and your working space a more manageable and practical style.
 If you find wooden furniture pricey, you can opt for furniture made from melamine or laminate boards.
 This material not only comes in various shades and colors, but because of its pressed boards, it makes for easy cleaning and endless customizable possibilities.

 Leather upholstered chairs are good as well, especially since they are designed to withstand wear and tear and depending on the overall finish, are firm and sturdy.
 The drawback of leather chairs however is that over time and especially if it is exposed to direct sunlight, the leather will slowly begin to crack and peel.
 A good alternative to this is opting for fabric upholstered chairs.
 If fabric isn’t your cup of tea, you can also go for molded polyurethane chairs with caster wheels.
 The interesting thing about polyurethane chairs is that, like the laminated boards, they come in a wide variety of designs and are manufactured in large quantities; making them the best option for spaces that require more than one style of chair.

 Metals such as steel and aluminum are slowly making their comeback to office design as they are considered timeless materials; especially in file cabinets, drawers, lockers, and even computer cabinets.